chimera-linux/cports/Usage.md

 * `-f`, `--force` Packages will be created and overwritten even if one already exists in the local repository.
 * `-G`, `--no-dbg` Do not build `-dbg` packages.
-* `-j JOBS`, `--jobs JOBS` *(default: 1)* The number of build jobs to use.
-You will usually want to set this to the number of CPU threads you have, unless limited by memory.
+* `-j JOBS`, `--jobs JOBS` *(default: thread count)* The number of build jobs to use.
+By default uses the number of CPUs the cbuild run is restricted to (which is usually the number of CPU threads you have).
+If you have insufficient RAM (at least 2GB per thread is recommended), you will want to lower this.
+Setting to 0 just uses the default.
 * `-K`, `--keep-temporary` Keep temporary build files after a successful build, this includes the `builddir` and `destdir`.
 If using a temporary build root, it will not be removed.